-EMU has a small satellite non-residential campus in Lancaster, PA.
+EMU has a small, satellite, non-residential campus in Lancaster, PA.
 It is located in an attractive suburban office park.
-The address is 1846 Charter Lane, Lancaster, PA.17605.
+The address for this site in 2023 was 1846 Charter Lane, Lancaster, PA.17605.
+The University does not consider this location separately administered as all administrative, academic, and operational decision-making is centralized in the President's Office Executive Leadership Team.